 Kidland is my debut poetry collection.
 It engages with deep nature at a level which sometimes makes even me feel uncomfortable, because it is a conscious attempt to step outside of the human bubble and view the world as it might seem from another vantage point.
 In this, it has echoes of the call for ‘Uncivilised writing’ that we have issued over at the Dark Mountain Project

 Structurally the book is built around a long narrative poem set in the Kidland forest of Northumberland, which is bound about by two clutches of shorter poems.
 I can’t say much more about the book here; poetry ought to speak for itself.
-If you think it might speak to you, here’s how to get hold of a copy.
+You can read some of it by clicking the link below.